latolukasz/beeorm-doc/docs/guide/crud.md

 }
 ```

-## Saving new entities
+## Saving New Entities

-There are many ways to store an entity in a new database.
-The Simplest way is to use `engine.Flush()` method:
+There are various ways to store a new entity in a database using BeeORM.
+The simplest method is to use the `engine.Flush()` method, which inserts the entity into the database and updates its ID field with the primary key value:

 <code-group>
 <code-block title="code">